 Many students struggle to find study habits that work for them.
 In reality, conventional methods, such as reading and taking notes, serve only a small number of us.
 For those seeking alternative and more effective methods, mind mapping is ideal.

-Mind mapping software like MindManager is easy to navigate, and the act of building out a mind map is critical in helping students understand complex topics, structure, and the big picture.
-Our brains need active and multisensory engagement in order to fully understand and acquire knowledge.
+Our brains need active and multi-sensory engagement in order to fully understand and acquire knowledge.
 It’s no wonder that many students have a hard time learning and memorizing information with standard learning tools, which tackle information in a linear and one-dimensional way.

 Studying with mind maps leads to better information retention

-In other words, mind mapping software serves to link our end goals with our current thought processes.
-Sometimes, things can get complicated, especially for those of us with ADD and other learning disabilities.
-Oftentimes, our thoughts are all over the place and when our brains are working overtime to solve a problem, it creates stress and confusion.
-We can’t get our thoughts on paper fast enough, and we fail communicate them in a way that ourselves and others can best understand.
+It’s common for our thoughts to be all over the place, and when our brains are working overtime to solve a problem, it creates stress and confusion.
+Oftentimes, we can’t get our thoughts on paper fast enough and we fail communicate them constructively.

 Mind mapping as a tool for academic research